 There are many fine white wines that command the same regal reputation as the classic reds.
-Alexandra Gray de Walden takes a closer look at the historical context behind some of the best-known blancs.
+Alexandra Gray de Walden takes a closer look at the historical context behind some of the world's best-known white wines: Bourgogne Blancs.

-When we think of fine wine, it’s highly likely that Burgundy is going to feature, along with Bordeaux, California, and Tuscany perhaps.
-Red wines seem to dominate our initial thoughts around fine wine, as they are more prominently laid down for ageing – perhaps in part due to their much higher and more age-worthy tannin levels.
+When we think of fine white wine, it’s highly likely that grand cru or premier cru Burgundy whites are going to feature.
+Red wines seem to dominate our initial thoughts around fine wine, as they are more prominently laid down for ageing – perhaps in part due to their much higher, more age-worthy tannin levels.
 They are often the first wines to spring to mind at Christmas, but there are many exceptional whites that can rival the best-loved reds.

-White Burgundies in general, or a Californian Chardonnay, offer plenty of refreshing acidity.
+Bourgogne Blancs in general offer plenty of refreshing acidity.
 These lighter-bodied wines are a delicious match for festive vegetarian fare, such as nut roasts or vegetable risotto.

 Victoria Bull will always remember the moment she discovered a particularly delicious (and surprising) white wine on Christmas Day.
 Since then, she has always made room for a special white on her festive table.